kaisoweird1/AWS-Tasks/README.md

 ![WhatsApp Image 2025-05-27 at 03 25 16_f63c913f](https://github.com/user-attachments/assets/847b9711-a609-4c39-b401-55705165b110)

-- Task 2: Establish Auto Scaling using ASG
-##  Task 2: Establish Auto Scaling using ASG
+#  Task 2: Establish Auto Scaling using ASG

 Running virtual machines in the cloud is possible with Amazon EC2 (Elastic Compute Cloud), but manually maintaining them can be ineffective and time-consuming, particularly when handling workload fluctuations.
 This is where *Auto Scaling* enters the picture, enabling your infrastructure to adapt to demand variations on its own.